Asano Yoshinaga

-His first action was at the Siege of Odawara, in 1590.
 In 1593, together with his father, he was granted Fuchu, in Kai Province.
 Though the Asano family was to be sent to Noto Province as a result of their implication in the alleged treason of Toyotomi Hidetsugu, the good offices of Maeda Toshiie kept them in Kai Province.

-Yoshinaga achieved distinction together with his father in 1597, during the Siege of Ulsan, when they held the fortress under the command of Katō Kiyomasa.
+In 1595, following the conclusion of a peace treaty between Japan and Ming dynasty, he returned to Japan.

+In 1597, when the Imjin War broke out again, Yoshinaga crossed the sea and set up camp at Nishinoura.